The following benefit changes are set to take effect from April 2017.

 Child Tax Credit changes

-The Chancellor announced in his summer budget that from April 2017 support provided through Child Tax Credit will be limited to 2 children, so that any subsequent children born on or after 6 April 2017 will not be eligible for further support.
+From 6 April 2017 support provided through Child Tax Credit will be limited for some new births - if you already have 2 or more children any subsequent children born on or after 6 April 2017 will not be eligible for further support.
 You can still receive a child element for more than 2 children if the children were born before 6 April 2017.
+Read more about this change, including the exclusions that apply, in our two child exemptions guide.

 Employment and Support Allowance work-related activity group